13 Delphini

 13 Delphini is a binary star in the northern constellation of Delphinus, with a combined apparent magnitude of 5.64.
 The system is located at a distance of 471 light years but is approaching the Solar System with a heliocentric radial velocity of about -7 km/s.

 13 Delphini A has an apparent magnitude of 5.66, while its companion has an apparent magnitude of 8.51.
 As of 2016, the pair have a separation of 1.5 arcsecond located at a position angle of 200 °.

 13 Delphini has a blended stellar classification of A0 V, indicating that it is an ordinary A-type main-sequence star.
 However, when the components are analysed individually, the primary star is given a class of B9V.
 It has 2.51 times the mass of the Sun and has an effective temperature of 9,840 K. However, the star is large for its class, having a radius almost 4 times that of the Sun and a luminosity 119 times greater.
 This is due to 13 Delphini having completed 86.1% of its main sequence lifetime and has led one source to classify it as a subgiant instead.
 It spins rapidly with a projected rotational velocity of 170 km/s and has an age of 307 million years.

+This star has been designated Lambda Delphini by Johann Elert Bode, but the designation is generally unused now.